-Both diet and lifestyle changing are required.
+Both diet and lifestyle changing is required.
 We have to learn what foods suit us and will help to relocate our levels in normal numbers.
 If you have to get your cholesterol down but are lost in a sea of diets, recipes and dietary restrictions, do not panic: common sense is your best ally.
-With the doctor’s help, some information-and of course, leaving up smoking, you can implement a series of measures to regulate your cholesterol levels.
+With the doctor’s help, some information and of course, leaving up smoking, you can implement a series of measures to regulate your cholesterol levels.

 1. Take cholesterol lowering supplements in moderation

-There are many supplements that can help lower cholesterol [source], and more and more physicians who recommend their use, of course with a balanced diet and always after clinical consultation.
-The artichoke leaf extract, for example, has proven effective to reduce levels of low density lipoproteins, which also sometimes called bad cholesterol.
-Many also recommend red yeast rice, whose ability to lower cholesterol and triglyceride levels has been extensively scientifically studied, and green tea, which also helps us increase levels of high density lipoprotein cholesterol – the good. [source]
+There are many supplements that can help lower cholesterol , and more and more physicians who recommend their use, of course with a balanced diet and always after clinical consultation.
+The artichoke leaf extract, for example, has proven effective to reduce levels of low-density lipoproteins, which also sometimes called bad cholesterol.
+Many also recommend red yeast rice, whose ability to lower cholesterol and triglyceride levels has been extensively scientifically studied, and green tea, which also helps us increase levels of high-density lipoprotein cholesterol – the good.

 2. Avoid foods bad for the heart

-Refined sugars, white bread, or animal protein-rich food should be avoided… When it comes to care for the health of our heart and against hypertension, it is important to dispense with certain foods and eating a diet low in fat.
-The vegetarian diet can also help reduce our cholesterol, but before undertaking, we must necessarily consult with our doctor.
+Refined sugars, white bread, or animal protein-rich food should be avoided… When it comes to caring for the health of our heart and against hypertension, it is important to dispense with certain foods and eating a diet low in fat.
+The vegetarian diet can also help reduce our cholesterol, but before undertaking, you must necessarily consult with your doctor.

 4. A glass of wine